reeagbo/Jassco/Technical Description.md

 There is a big variety of pre-defined objects in JS with associated methods.
 Only a few basic ones are supported.

 **String object**
+Supported methods:
-Supported methods: fromCharCode (only one character in the call supported), length
+- **.fromCharCode** (only one character in the call supported)
+- **.length**

 **Math object**
-Supported methods: Random.
+Supported methods:
+- **.random**.
 It does not work as in JS.
 Instead of an integer between 0 and 1, it generates a pseudo-random 16-bit signed integer.

 ### Unary expressions
 All the unary expressions below are supported: